 When we are talking about Pokemon, it is no secret there are hundreds of millions of fans in the world.
 Everyone will be notified that I send my super rare card to you.
 Then, the ledger would reflect that only one of these super rare cards exists.
 Therefore, if I duplicated it either once or a thousand times to keep it and trade it again, everyone else’s trade will be rejected, making them sad and angry.

 So, what if I tried to beat the system anyway?
 What if I did duplicate that holographic, shadowless, 1st edition Charizard to try to swap the same card a second time?
 This is where we introduce the concept of blockchain technology.
 Remember how everyone has a copy of the Pokemon card ledger?
 Let’s say they’re all connected.
 We will call them nodes.
 All of these nodes have a copy of the transaction record.
 They are all running software that allows them to talk to all other computers on the network.
 Why would this be the case?
 This is because they have a vital job to do.
 Their job is to validate every Pokemon trade independently.
 All of these nodes have to agree on what the shared ledger has to say about transactions that happened on the network.
 For example, if I were to make a trade with you and swap that first edition, holographic, shadowless Charizard for, let’s say, a Pikachu, the computers would have to validate this trade.
-Now, it would not be the job at these computers to evaluate whether or not a Pikachu being swapped for a holographic, shadowless, first edition Charizard is a fair trade.
+Now, it would not be the job of these computers to evaluate whether or not a Pikachu being swapped for a holographic, shadowless, first edition Charizard is a fair trade.
 In reality, the job of these computers is to make sure that the same card hasn’t been swapped already.

 What About Swaps for Something in the Real World?

-Of course, everyone knows that Pokémon trading can take many forms and forms.
+Of course, everyone knows that Pokémon trading can take many forms.
 What if I wanted to trade in one of my cars with you for something in the real world?
-Suppose I am ready to branch off on my map, 1st Charizard Edition, for our exchange.
+Suppose I am ready to branch off on my 1st Charizard Edition for our exchange.
 What happens if I give you this card?
 In the world of Bitcoin, these transactions will enter a pool of unconfirmed transactions.
 Then, they are usually taken back to be placed in the blockchain.
 Sometimes it doesn’t happen quickly.

 This is why additional layers are added to the Bitcoin blockchain.
 The most popular is the Lightning Network.
 Currently, the Lightning network is still in an experimental stage, and some would argue that even Bitcoin is still in an experimental phase, after all, Bitcoin has only been around since 2009.
 At the same time, Bitcoin has survived several events, which creates more and more substantial support.